 While IoT devices can enrich your life in some ways, they can also threaten it in others.

 When assessing your security, you’re only as safe as your weakest link.
 You probably have antivirus software on your computer and iPhone (or Android), but what about your smart fridge?
 It only takes one unsecured IoT device to give hackers access to your entire network.
 For example, Avast researchers were able to hack a smart coffee maker, demonstrating how bad actors can infiltrate unsecured smart devices both to gain access to your network and to attack you with ransomware.
 Smart devices can also be recruited by hackers as part of a botnet army and used in a DDoS attack.

 Unfortunately, any device that can get online can be compromised by malware.

-Not only are computers, phones, and tablets more secure than other devices because you probably use an antivirus, they also get regular updates.
+Not only are computers, phones, and tablets more secure than other devices — because you probably use an antivirus or another virus scanner — they also get regular updates.
 These updates often patch security holes and fix other problems.
 When it comes to IoT gadgets, the companies may not always be committed to following up with updates.

 Think about it: it’s not uncommon to have many household items (like refrigerators, toasters, dishwashers, etc.) for five to ten years.
 But can you really count on a company to maintain updates on that toaster for a whole decade?
 What if they get busy with other products?
 What if they go out of business?
 With companies these days rushing to get to market with the Next Big Thing, they may leave security by the wayside, so it’s important you do your own due diligence on securing your devices.